- Locating an ISBN

 Wholesale Textbook Pricing

 The Book Mark works with textbook wholesale companies to secure additional copies of used books, or books that may not have been available during our campus buyback period.
-We also work with textbook wholesalers to help us buy more textbooks from Gustavus Adolphus College students when Gustavus Adolphus College instructors haven't specified a certain textbook to be used again the following semester.
+We also work with textbook wholesalers to help us buy more textbooks from Gustavus Aldophus College students when Gustavus Aldophus College instructors haven't specified a certain textbook to be used again the following semester.
 We rely on textbook wholesalers to purchase these books from students and for redistribution to other universities that are using the text.
 However, as there are costs involved with wholesalers, those texts are typically bought back at a lower "wholesale" rate (which are most often lower than our standard buyback rates).close window

 Tips on Searching for Textbooks